Josh0823/jupyterhub-entrypoint-dev/README.md

 # JupyterHub Entrypoint Service

-This is a development environment for the jupyterhub-entrypoint service.
+This is a development environment for the <a href="https://github.com/Josh0823/jupyterhub-entrypoint" target="_blank" rel="noopener noreferrer">jupyterhub-entrypoint service</a>.
 It consists of numerous docker containers that talk to one another to simulate NERSC's deployment of JupyterHub.

 The following containers are included
 - hub: container that runs JupyterHub.
 Manages all services